BalliAsghar/keep-GitHub-Streak/README.md

-I just pushed a change to the repository that prints out a list of
+I commit to writing more clean, concise, and organized code.